Ayaki22/OpenMIPS/4_logical_shift_operation_&_NOP/README.md

 # Results
 This part implements 8 logical operation instructions and 6 shift operation instructions, and treats the sync instruction as a nop instruction.

-!! pref instruction is used for cache prefetching, but OpenMIPS does not implement caching.
+!!
+The pref instruction is used for cache prefetching, but OpenMIPS does not implement cache.

 ### Instruction

-The following 4 instructions are to be implemented
+The following instructions are to be implemented
 * Logic
 ```
 lui  $1, 0x0101